Booking an activity bar in London can be something of a double-edged sword.

 Axe-throwing’s been popular in the US for a while now (in fact, there are even ranges next to hospitals so patients can be prescribed a visit for stress release).
 But besides Whistlepunks in Vauxhall, there’s nowhere else you can do it in London.
 Well, legally.

-The set-up here’s pretty gnarly; housed in a giant marquee you’ll find eight throwing lanes, which you can rent privately for you and up to 10 friends or uncomfortable co-workers, or share with a couple of other strangers.
+The set-up here’s pretty gnarly; housed in a giant marquee you’ll find five throwing lanes, which you can rent privately for you and up to 10 friends or uncomfortable co-workers, or share with a couple of other strangers.
 After all, nothing bonds a group of people like being able to trust each other with a sharp blade.

 We’ll be honest, getting your hands on a half-kilo axe is… intimidating.
 But the guides at Skeeter’s are total legends.
 You’ll be assigned your own axe-master who’ll be with you for the full 90-minute experience.
 They’ll walk you through the different throwing styles, from the overhead double-hander to the Canadian Flick; feedback on your stance and technique with masterly precision; and might even suss out a better axe for you.
 It’s basically a Harry Potter wand kind of thing.